net-daemon/docs/docs/v3/hass_model/hass_model_events.md

 title: Home Assistant events
 ---

 Home Assistant has a generic event mechanism.
-Using HassModel you can respond to events as well as trigger events in Home Assistant
+Using HassModel you can respond to events as well as trigger events in Home Assistant.

 ## Respond to Events
 All events in Home Assistant are made available to your apps as an `IObservable<Event>` via the `Events` property of the `IHaContext` interface.